eclipse-hono/hono/site/content/deployment/resource-limitation.md

 ~~~

 The `resources` property defines the overall limit of 256 MB of memory that the pod may use.
 The `_JAVA_OPTIONS` environment variable is again used to configure the JVM to use 80% of the total memory for its heap.

+## Limiting the number of device connections
+Resource limits namely the maximum number of device connections allowed per tenant can be set in Hono.
+Please refer to the [connections limit concept] ({{< ref "/concepts/resource-limits.md#connections-limit" >}}) for more information.
+The resource-limits for a tenant can be set using the tenant configuration and please refer to the [Tenant API]({{< relref "/api/Tenant-API.md#request-payload" >}}) for the configuration details.